Menu

 • Corporation: When forming a corporation, the business is a distinct entity, and the owners are not personally responsible for the company’s debts.
 They take profits through shareholder dividends and pay a corporate income tax rate on any gains.

 • Limited Liability Company (LLC): An LLC is another common structure for a pool cleaning business.
-It combines the characteristics of a corporation and sole proprietorship or partnership.
+It combines the characteristics of a corporation and a sole proprietorship or partnership.
 The company is a distinct entity, and the owners are not personally liable for debts.
 On the other hand, an LLC doesn’t pay taxes at the business level.
 Instead, the income passes through the owner’s personal income tax return, avoiding the double taxation of a corporation.

 Register for Taxes

 After registering your pool cleaning service, the next step is to get your Employer Identification Number (EIN) to pay taxes.
 You can file for your EIN in multiple ways, such as online, by mail, or by fax.
-Consider visiting the IRS website to learn more.

 Note that you can use your Social Security number as your EIN if you have chosen to operate as a sole proprietorship.